katiesunsg/toxic-waste-releases-baltimorecity/README.md

-EXCEL: pivot table --> pie chart Baltimore # of releases per year vs MD) bar graph: releases per classification (tri, pbt, dioxin) top 10 facilities --> map based on address and scatter graph of four years for the top 10 facilities
+EXCEL: pivot table --> pie chart Baltimore # of releases per year vs MD) bar graph: releases per classification (tri, pbt, dioxin) bar graph Baltimore City total releases (lbs) vs MD per year top 10 facilities --> map based on address and scatter graph of four years for the top 10 facilities

-PYTHON: pivot table --> over 4 years line graph of total releases per year bar graph Baltimore City total releases (lbs) vs MD per year
+PYTHON: pivot table --> over 4 years line or bar graph of total releases per year pivot table --> bar graph facilities in Baltimore city (combine for all 4 years)

 ### What are we looking at?
 - Trends over a period of 4 years